-Civil Engineers are involved in the planning, design, and construction of many of the developments that are necessary for societies to function.
-Roads, dams, tunnels, bridges, highways, airports, railroads, buildings, housing, harbors, jetties, oil platforms, water and wastewater systems are all creations of the civil engineer.
+Civil Engineers are involved in the preliminary design, planning, supervision and construction of technical works, which are important components for the smooth functioning of modern societies.
+Roads, dams, tunnels, bridges, highways, airports, railroads, buildings, housing, harbors, jetties, oil platforms, water and wastewater systems all objects of civil engineering.
 The BSc in Civil Engineering at the Neapolis University in Cyprus is designed to produce graduates who will be able to meet these challenges, building their future on solid foundations.
-The BSc in Civil Engineering offers to each student knowledge and skills so as to enable them, upon completion of their studies, to enter the profession or to begin graduate study.
+The program offers to each student knowledge and skills so as to enable them, upon completion of their studies, to enter the profession or to begin graduate studies.

 The civil engineering profession is very demanding, competitive and rapidly evolving, and yet offers great job opportunities and high salaries.
 Graduates of Civil Engineers may be employed and to have a career in private construction companies, public or semi-public organizations or to start their own company.